Getting beyond the home inspection is sort of like advancing to the next level in a video game.

 - Fix minor problems ahead of time.
 Many cosmetic issues — say, a broken light fixture or a scratch on the wall — are minor and easy to fix, but they can make buyers more concerned about how well you’ve maintained other areas of the home.
 It’s best to take care of small problems yourself before the buyer’s inspection.

 It’s a Good Idea to Do Your Own Inspection Before the Inspection

 Some sellers choose to hire their own home inspector to check the property before their house is even listed.
 This is called a “pre-listing inspection,” and it has several advantages:

 - It can give you time to fix deal breakers.
-Granted, a pre-inspection costs money — a basic inspection is about $315, with condos and homes under 1,000 sq ft. costing as little as $200 and homes over 2,000 sq ft. running $400 or more, according to HomeAdvisor.com.
+Granted, a pre-inspection costs money — typically ranging from $260 to $400, and varying according to your location and the size of your house.
 That said, it can enable you to address major issues that could cause a buyer to pull out of their offer.
 Big problems may include mold, water damage, or foundation cracks.

 - It can mean fewer surprises — and help you market your home.
 Knowing what needs to be fixed in your home in advance will enable you to be upfront with buyers about any big pre-existing issues, which can give buyers peace of mind.
 You can also make it known to prospective buyers that consideration for those items has already been factored into the sales price.